 The University may refer students who are viewed to be engaging in behavior that poses risk to themselves or others to the Crisis Team for possible action.
 Such behaviors include, but are not limited to, suicidal behavior, self-injury, threats to harm others, disruptive behavior, disordered eating, and endangerment to the community.

 Various campus units may enlist the services of the Team.
 These include Housing and Residence Life, Student Health Services, Student Accessibility Services, Counseling, Recreation and Wellness Services, Office of Fraternity and Sorority Life, Athletics, and Health Promotions, University Police and the Office of Student Conduct.
-In the event that a student’s behavior raises concern about risk of danger to self or others, the involved unit will contact the Director of OSRR.
-Student Care Services, in consultation with the Director of OSRR, will then contact Crisis Team members to convene a meeting in order to review the case and decide on the best course of action.
+In the event that a student’s behavior raises concern about risk of danger to self or others, the involved unit will contact the Assistant Dean of Students.
+Student Care Services, in consultation with the Assistant Dean of Students, will then contact Crisis Team members to convene a meeting in order to review the case and decide on the best course of action.

 The role of the Student Health Services Director and the Counseling Center Director on the Crisis Team will be consultative in nature.
 When possible, the Student Health Services Director and the Counseling Center Director will not confer on a case for which they are (or have been) serving in a direct provider relationship with the involved student.
-When the involved student has been a client at the UCF Counseling Center, the Counseling Center Director will maintain the confidentiality of the student’s clinical information and will make recommendations for action based solely upon the information provided in the Crisis Team meeting.
+When the involved student has been a client at the UCF Counseling and Psychological Services, the Director will maintain the confidentiality of the student’s clinical information and will make recommendations for action based solely upon the information provided in the Crisis Team meeting.